What is female incontinence? What causes women's incontinence?

 Don't let incontinence stop you from living the life you deserve

-Women in Canada, across ages find themselves having to deal with unexpected bladder or bowel leaks.
-MyLiberty.Life can help - we offer a wide range of women's incontinence products and brands, and we ship to your home in discrete packaging.
+Women in Canada, across all ages find themselves having to deal with unexpected bladder or bowel leaks.
+MyLiberty.Life can help - we offer a wide range of women's incontinence products and brands, and we ship to your home - or your Mom, or daughter, sister, or aunt, or BFF's address.
+On whatever schedule works best for your life.
 No worries, no limits.